idelfrides/ijpypostgresql/README.md

 ## Execution information
- App name: ijpymysql
+ App name: ijpypostgresql

  Description: This project is mine one of monst important project.
-It'is a package to handle data on MySQL DB with python.
+It'is a package to handle data on postgreSQL DB with python.

  @utor: Engineer Idelfrides Jorge

- Date started: jul.
-25th, 2019
+ Date started: aug.
+3td, 2019

- Date finished: jul.
-29th, 2019
+ Date finished: aug.
+8th, 2019

  License: on the README.md file